a-fabregas/Aldo-Fabregas/index.md

 # Software
 * **MBSE (SysML/UML)**: MagicDraw is my goto application.
 The regular uses such as create executable models,congurations/variants, behavior, ICDs , requirements.etc.
 On the extras I  have developed plug-ins in Java for MD , integrations with Matlab and Modelica.
 I am familiar with writing validation scripts using OCL.
 Developed domain specific extensions/profiles.
 Currently into Functional Mockup Units and Co-Simulation.
-* Other MBSE: I am familiar with Rhapsody , Doors Next Gen and Capella.
+* **Other MBSE**: I am familiar with Rhapsody , Doors Next Gen and Capella.
 Currently getting into open MBEE
-* Coding/Scripting: Python, Java , C# (in that order of preference).
+* **Coding/Scripting**: Python, Java , C# (in that order of preference).
 I also fluent in VBA for Excel, MS Access and MS Visio
+* **Software Engineering**: Familiar with development processes to generate and maintain optimization, simulation, quality systems and other anlytics tools for industrial applications via services.
+Familiar with continous delivery using.
+Use of version control software (Git) and containers in Docker.
+Familiar with several databases and I enjoy writing my own SQL queries.

 * **Optimization**: My go to solver is Gurobi via API with Python for MIPs.
 I have used IBM CPLEX in the past and other solvers such as OpenSolver.
 In mathematical programming languages I am familiar with GAMS, AMPL and OPL.
 * **Data Analysis**: Python , R , Matlab , Minitab